Bonsai Grow Guide

 Use a concave cutter which allows you to cut branches flush with the trunk.
 This leaves a wound that heals better than ordinary flat bladed pruning shears would.
 Pruning is another place where your individual artistic creativity comes in, but there are a few simple guidelines to keep in mind.
 If two branches occur at the same height of the tree, keep one of them and remove the other.
 You don’t want a lot of branches near the top of the specimen, so remove those that are crowded or disproportionately large.
 Pinch back (nip) new growth before it becomes woody to force growth of side branches.
 Pinching back terminal buds makes the plant bushier.
 You can then select which of the new shoots to keep.

 Bonsai experts bend and shape branches by “wiring.”
 If you wrap aluminum or copper wire in a spiral around a branch, you can carefully bend the branch into the desired curve and shape.
 It should take just a few weeks for the branch to be retrained, and you can remove the wire before it scars the growing branch.
 You can find more information on this here.
+Wire train into a formal upright style.

 Bonsai plants should be watered once a day; twice a day during hot, dry weather.
 Water until the surface of the soil is saturated and water runs out the bottom of the pot.
 As for fertilizer… be sure to check out our very own Bonsai Fertilizer by Perfect Plants.
 This fertilizer releases slowly over time in granular pellet form.
 It will last for one full year just be sure not to apply in the winter time.
 You will see greener leaves, stronger roots, and durability in your bonsai trees!